LaxarJS/shop-demo/docs/tutorials/06_article_teaser_widget.md

 First, it must be possible to configure a resource representing the *article* to showcase.
 In our ShopDemo application it will contain the article currently selected by the user.

-The [implementation](../../includes/widgets/shop-demo/article-teaser-widget/article-teaser-widget.js#L17-20) of this feature does not differ much from the *articles* feature of the ArticleBrowserWidget:
+The [implementation](../../includes/widgets/shop-demo/article-teaser-widget/article-teaser-widget.js#L17-20) of this feature does not differ much from the *articles* feature of the article-browser-widget:

 ```javascript
 var articleResource = $scope.features.article.resource;